suffolklibraries/lgc/content/collections/pages/about.md

 content_area:
   -
     type: paragraph
+    attrs:
+      textAlign: left
     content:
       -
         type: text
         text: "Suffolk is a big county with plenty of arts and cultural activities on offer, so when taking a look at the big picture, or trying to find a course or event specific to your needs, it’s easy to feel overwhelmed.
-That’s why Suffolk Libraries has done the work for you.
+That’s why Suffolk Community Libraries has done the work for you.
 Think of Let's Get Creative as your own, personal virtual community notice board.
 We have selected free and low cost activities from all over Suffolk and put them in an easy access online directory."
   -
     type: paragraph
+    attrs:
+      textAlign: left
     content:
       -
         type: text
-        text: "Suffolk Libraries has been working with over 40 organisations from all over Suffolk to make high quality, creative experiences available to everyone.
+        text: "Suffolk Community Libraries has been working with over 40 organisations from all over Suffolk to make high quality, creative experiences available to everyone.
 Browse the Let's Get Creative site to find fun days out for all the family, peaceful and restorative craft activities for young and old, musical events and immersive performances - all for free or at a low cost. "
   -
     type: paragraph
+    attrs:
+      textAlign: left
     content:
       -
         type: text
-        text: "Still feeling concerned about Covid?
-Don't worry.
-We have selected a mix of live and digital activities for you to attend, just check the top right hand corner of the activity page to see whether the event is inside, outside or on a virtual call. "
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Do you or one of your partner require assistance when entering buildings or watching live perfomances.
+        text: 'Do you or one of your partner require assistance when entering buildings or watching live perfomances?
 We have included accessibility listings where possible in the top right hand corner of our pages. '
   -
     type: heading
     attrs:
+      textAlign: left
       level: 2
     content:
       -